xgbuils/algebra-set/README.md

 ### Function
 #### constructor(intervalFunction, domain)

-Constructor creates an instance of javascript Function.
-This function is constructed based on a function parameter `intervalFunction` that defines the behaviour of the created function when it is applied to intervals with this [data structure](https://github.com/xgbuils/math.interval-utils#interval).
+Constructor creates an instance of javascript Function based on a function parameter `intervalFunction`. `intervalFunction` function defines the behaviour of the created function when it is applied to intervals with this [data structure](https://github.com/xgbuils/math.interval-utils#interval).

 For example, in sum operation, given intervals `(a, b]` and `[c, d)`, the result is the interval `(a + c, b + d)`.
 Investigating a bit, it is posible to deduce that the function that given two intervals returns the interval that represents the sum of intervals is:
 ``` javascript